mbarkdull/FormicidaeMolecularEvolution/README.md

 This will create a new directory, `./RawData`, containing the downloaded transcript files.

+## Cleaning the raw data:

+The raw data is likely to have several features that will make future steps difficult or annoying.
+To solve this problem, you’ll want to run the script `DataCleaning`.
+This will remove any special characters from gene names (for example, \_ or (), which Orthofinder will change, causing errors) and add your four-letter taxon abbreviation to the beginning of each gene name.
+To run this script, simply use the command:

+`./scripts/DataCleaning ./scripts/inputurls.txt`

+This will create a new directory, `./CleanedData`, that contains the cleaned transcript files.

 For the step where you must convert the outputs of OrthoFinder to be inputs for RERConverge, please see the [Comparative Genomics